jkstrawn/castleGame/README.md

 ###### ThreeJS

-- Add terrain
 - Shadows
-- Redo ground
 - Add grass sprites
 - BUG: Transparency on room looks weird
 - BUG: Light casting to room above the selected room

 ###### Models

-- Animate servant model
 - Trash model
 - More rooms...
 - Room furniture
-- Update models to use JPGs intead of PNGs
+- Update models to use JPGs intead of PNGs (and use better textures)

 ###### Other